Frank P Matthews

 The Apple is part of our cultural heritage, with thousands of known varieties suitable for cooking delicious pies or eating straight from the tree.
 Apple trees can be harvested from August until October and can be stored for many months after depending on the variety.
 Some varieties of fruit can last right up until Christmas!

-Most fruit varieties of Apple trees have known parents that have been selected by the breeder.
+Most varieties of apple have known parents that have been selected by the breeder.
 The first name is always the female or the flower from whence the apple will be produced and the second name is always the male or pollen donor.

 We grow a selection of Apple trees for sale with a range of varieties that are available on the very dwarf to very vigorous rootstocks, so we have an apple tree suitable for every UK garden.
 Most varieties can also be grown in containers.